Is beekeeping an art or a science?

 Now to the beehives

-MediBee starts its 'beehive year' in February – cleaning hives, replacing any damaged parts and filling up holes created by woodpeckers – they are searching for a few tasty winter bees.
-Notice that all of our hives are enclosed in chicken wire – this deters the woodpeckers and moves them on to pastures new!
+MediBee starts its ‘beehive year’ in January – cleaning hives, replacing any damaged parts and filling up holes created by woodpeckers – they are searching for a few tasty winter bees.

 February to March is the time the bees become ‘alive outside’.
 They haul back pollen from snowdrops, crocuses and hazel catkins – their ‘supermarket–like baskets’ on their back legs literally bulging with pollen!
 They look like airborne Spitfires, with fuel tanks glistening with yellow, red, orange or green pollen, depending on the plants from which the pollen has been collected.